 International students have become a pillar of Canada’s immigration strategy, providing a rich source of skilled global talent to help fill labour shortages.
 This is particularly important given that Canada’s economy relies heavily on services like engineering and computer sciences.

-Whether you’re planning to study in Canada or are already an international student, there are many resources available to you.
+Whether you’re planning to study in Navigating Canada New Rules or are already an international student, there are many resources available to you.
 These resources include student discounts and benefits, part-time work opportunities, and financial guidance and support from campus resources or advisors.
 Make sure to utilize these resources in order to save money and make the most of your experience as an international student.

 Another important resource for international students is the student union or student association.
 These organizations are usually funded by student fees and provide a variety of services to students, including emergency services, counseling, and advocacy.
 They can also be a great place to meet other students and form new connections.